Jenncscampbell/STAT545-hw-Campbell-Jennifer/hw05_factorizing and data management/README.md

 **Visualization**
 This part seemed fine.
 I did find this cool [resource](https://cran.r-project.org/web/packages/ggthemes/vignettes/ggthemes.html) to graph onto maps.
 I tried to figure this out for a while before I gave up.
+In comparing to my old graphs from hw 3 I feel like I have learned a lot about data visualization.

 **Repo clean-up**
 I started to clean up and then realized that by changing my folder names that I had killed the links to figures and graphs.
 After this I got really nervous about further changes.